seh-GAH-toh/Pumpkin-Website/docs/en/plugin-dev/plugin-template/creating-project.md

 # Creating a new project
-Pumpkin Plugins use the [Cargo](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html) build system.
+Pumpkin plugins use the [Cargo](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html) build system.

 The complete code for this plugin can be found as a [template on GitHub](https://github.com/vyPal/Hello-Pumpkin).

 ## Initializing a new crate
-First we need to create a new project folder,you can do this by running this command in the folder you created:
+First we need to create a new project folder.
+You can do this by running this command in the folder you created:
 ```bash
 cargo new <project-name> --lib
 ```